volopivoshenko/configflow/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''
 ---

-- [ ] I am on the [latest](https://github.com/volodymyrPivoshenko/configflow/releases/latest)
+- [ ] I am on the [latest](https://github.com/volodymyrPivoshenko/configflow/releases/latest) version.
-  version.
-- [ ] I have searched the [issues](https://github.com/volodymyrPivoshenko/configflow/issues) of this
-  repo and believe that this is not a duplicate.
+- [ ] I have searched the [issues](https://github.com/volodymyrPivoshenko/configflow/issues) of this repository and believe that this is not a duplicate.

 **Describe the bug**